RomanMykhailyshyn/RomanMykhailyshyn.github.io/_pages/cv.md

   * Department of Automation of Technological Processes and Manufacturing

 * 2020: Scientific Researcher
-  * Slovak University of Technology in Bratislava (STU)
+  * Slovak University of Technology in Bratislava (STUBA)
   * National Center of Robotics
   * House of Europe project